-13 Off-Beat Handbags Celebrities Have Carried on the Red Carpet
+13 Offbeat Handbags Celebrities Have Carried on the Red Carpet

 Kendall Jenner: Gun Bag

-Jenner made a statement when she was seen with a gun bag in New York City's SoHo neighborhood in 2018.
-The bag, from the brand Private Policy, featured a green leather-like satchel which looked like it was shaped to hold a gun.
+Jenner made a statement when she was seen with a gun bag in New York City's Soho neighborhood in 2018.
+The bag, from the brand Private Policy, featured a green leather-like satchel, which looked like it was shaped to hold a gun.
 Jenner wore the controversial accessory around her belt loop.

 Photo: